postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-apigee.md

 <img alt="Connecting to an API Gateway" src="https://assets.postman.com/postman-docs/deployments-api-gateway-v9-11.jpg" width="916px"/>

+Authenticate with Apigee X using one of the following methods:

+* Upload the JSON file containing your service account email and private key.
+Select **Select File**, locate the JSON file you downloaded, and select **Open**.
+* Manually enter the **Service Account Email** and **Private Key**.
+You can find the values in the JSON file you downloaded.

-Next, enter information about the connection to Apigee X:
+Select **Connect**, and then set up the connection to Apigee X:

 1. Select the **Organization** that contains the proxy you want to connect to Postman.
 1. Enter a **Nickname** for this integration.
 1. Select the **API Proxy** that you want to connect to your API version in Postman.
 1. Select one or more environments where you deploy your API in Apigee X.
-1. Select **Connect**.
+1. Select **Complete Setup**.

 <img alt="Connecting to Apigee X" src="https://assets.postman.com/postman-docs/apigee-connect-gateway-v9-11.jpg" width="470px"/>